PIP Laws Could Create Problems for Accident Victims & Consumers

 Recent changes to Florida PIP laws leave a few issues that could affect accident victims and consumers.
 “Limits” seems to be the keyword for PIP: in particular, limits on benefits and limits on treatment options.
-These changes may make a car accident claim more challenging for some, but an Orlando personal injury lawyer like myself may be helpful to address any difficulties.
+These changes may make a car accident claim more challenging for some, but an Orlando car accident lawyer like myself may be helpful to address any difficulties.

 Cap on Benefits and Litigation Options